Finished pharmaceutical products

 WHO Model Dossier

-The WHO Prequalification Team: medicines (PQTm) is pleased to introduce the Model Dossier (MD).
-The MD is an example medicine dossier.
+The Model Dossier (MD) is an example medicine dossier.
 The product chosen for the MD is a prequalified solid oral product, levonorgestrel 0.75 mg tablets.
 However, the MD is intended to have general applicability across therapeutic areas and can be broadly useful, including for example to new drugs.

 Note: To download the Model Dossier, you will be required to agree to our disclaimer and submit your contact information.